For the Birds Radio Program

 - Monk Parakeets (Oct.
 31, 2016)

 Monk Parakeets are abundant in Green-Wood Cemetery in Brooklyn, New York, where they are more popular with the management than the pigeons that once nested there.
-Why is one introduced bird so much more acceptable than another?Duration: 5′40″ Related blog post
+Why is one introduced bird so much more acceptable than another?Duration: 5′40″ Related blog post with transcript

 - Liberty, American Style (Oct.
 28, 2016)